shakebugs/shake-docs/docs/android/customer-feedback/invoke.md

 :::

-### Right Edge Pan
+### Right edge pan
-Invoke Shake with a one-finger swiping gesture from the right edge of the screen.
+Shake will be invoked with a one-finger swiping gesture from the right edge of the screen.

 :::note

 The right edge pan gesture won’t work if performed over a ListView or ScrollView.
-You can use one of the alternative ways to invoke Shake instead.
+Use one of the alternative ways to invoke Shake instead.

 :::

 ## Invoke through code
-You can invoke SDK through code by calling the `Shake.show` method anywhere after `Shake.start`.
+Invoke Shake through code by calling the `Shake.show` method anywhere after `Shake.start`.

-The `show` method can also be called with the argument `ShakeScreen` which determines the first presented screen in the Shake UI.
-Default value is `ShakeScreen.NEW`.
+The `show` method can be called with the argument `ShakeScreen` which determines the first presented screen in the Shake UI.
+The default value is `ShakeScreen.NEW`.

 <Tabs
   groupId="android"